mauroavellaneda/venci2/README.md

 ## Contributing

-We welcome contributions to [Venci2].
-Please read our [Contribution Guidelines] for details on how to submit changes.
+We welcome contributions to Venci2.
+Please read our Contribution Guidelines for details on how to submit changes.

 ## License

-[Specify the license type, e.g., MIT, GPL, etc.]
+MIT

 ---